SamuelSwartzberg/flashcardifying_text_temp/inf.md

 It makes sense to treat devices as just another file, as the operations they support (reading, writing or both) are the same as a file. device files are files that are interfaces to device drivers (or more rarely other things).

+####### drivers

+on *nix, any device is identified by its major and minor number. on *nix, drivers generally should provide a mechanism but not a policy.

+|identifies
+major number|driver
+minor number|device of driver
+if two device files have the same major number, they are managed by the same driver if two device files have the same major and minor number, they are the same device

 ####### not real devices

 /dev/random and /dev/urandom are CSPRNGs of nix* systems